C2PA Trust List

 Definition

 The C2PA Trust List is a C2PA-managed list of X.509 certificate trust anchors that issue certificates to hardware and software signers used to sign C2PA claims.
-In practice, it is one of the roots that lets a validator treat a Content Credential as signed by a recognized generator, editor, publisher, device, or service rather than by an unknown certificate chain.
+In practice, it is one of the roots that lets a validator treat a Content Credential as signed through a recognized C2PA certificate path rather than by an unknown certificate chain.

 The trust list is not the whole Content Credentials system.
 A C2PA Manifest records provenance assertions and is bound to an asset by hashes and signatures.
 The trust list helps validate the signer side of that record.
 A separate C2PA TSA Trust List covers Time Stamping Authorities.
 C2PA 2.0 introduced the default C2PA Trust List for hardware and software certificates, while validators can also use configured trust lists, user-selected lists, or private credential stores.